n1ml3/wine-streamlit/README.md

 ## License

-This project is licensed under
+This project is open source and available